tianazz/TellingStoryW-Data/README.md

 > Assignment 1
 ### General Government Debt EDA
 General government debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
 It is a key indicator for the sustainability of government finance.

+(1) Bar chart
+<iframe src="https://data.oecd.org/chart/6SmY" width="860" height="645" style="border: 0" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true"><a href="https://data.oecd.org/chart/6SmY" target="_blank">OECD Chart: General government debt, Total, % of GDP, Annual, 2021</a></iframe>

-(1) Here is a line chart about debt-to-GDP ratio of different countries in the world.
+(2) Here is a line chart about debt-to-GDP ratio of different countries in the world.
 <div class="flourish-embed flourish-chart" data-src="visualisation/11722621"><script src="https://public.flourish.studio/resources/embed.js"></script></div>
-(2) Bar chart

 ### How were countries across the world dealing with sustainability of government finance in 2018?
 We hightlight the top 5 countries that have the highest debt-to-GDP ratio.
 We can see 3 of 5 are from Europe.